 When you're looking at ways to save for college for your kids, your grandkids, or even yourself, consider the Oklahoma 529 College Savings Plan.
-It let’s you save for college by investing your money now and watching it grow.
+It lets you save for college by investing your money now and watching it grow.
 When it’s time for college, the earnings spent on eligible college expenses are tax-free.
-Plus, you can have the amount you want to save deducted directly from your paycheck, before you can even consider spending it on anything else.
+Plus, you can have the amount contributed directly from your bank account, before you can even consider spending it on anything else.
 (Note: Payroll deduction to a 529 savings plan is not available to OU employees.)

 The University of Oklahoma Board of Regents approved new tuition assistance for children of OU Employees.
-The new Dependent Child Tuition Waiver program will waive tuition for undergraduate students who are also enrolled as dependents in the university’s medical insurance plan.
+The new Dependent Child Tuition Waiver program waives tuition for undergraduate students who are also enrolled as dependents in the university’s medical insurance plan.

-Submit Form to HR: Employees must use the Employment Certification form to track their eligible employment in the Public Service Loan Forgiveness Program.
-To complete Section 3 and Section 4 of the form, submit your Employment Certification form to Human Resources at firstname.lastname@example.org or to by mail to your campus HR office.
+Submit Form: Employees must use the Employment Certification form to track their eligible employment in the Public Service Loan Forgiveness Program.
+To complete Section 3 and Section 4 of the form, submit your Employment Certification form to the appropriate office below:

 Questions?
 Contact your campus HR office about certifying employment.
 Contact OU Financial Aid about program details.

 Your child may be able to get a head start on college classes at OU.
 Through Concurrent Enrollment, high school juniors and seniors can enroll in college classes at a discounted cost and earn college credit while still in high school.
 Choosing Concurrent Enrollment allows young students to explore academic interests, challenge themselves, and gain valuable experiences and college credit before graduating high school.
 Learn more about Concurrent Enrollment here.